Chocolate Cake for Breakfast Diet

 The results were quite remarkable: The two groups lost at the same rate for the first 16 weeks, an average of 32 pound.
 Remember the only difference here was that 1/2 the group was going to bed every night knowing there would be dessert in the morning.
 The other half did without.
 During the second 16 weeks, a maintenance phase, most of the low-carb-only-folks gained back all but 3 pounds, on average.
 The cake group continued to lose weight, (13 pounds on average) and kept eating chocolate cake at breakfast.

+I’ve spent money and time on things that were far less pleasant.
 I don’t like dieting.
 Who does?
 I have tried many things to lose weight over the years and most of them have been considered ‘sensible’.
 In the quest for a slimmer me, I have often experienced many of the things some of you have: feeling exhausted, hungry, deprived and out-of –sorts.

 Apparently eating dessert at breakfast, (chocolate cake being the most effective), helps improve one’s internal chemistry all day long.
 There is less fatigue; in fact there is no afternoon slump.
 Overall hunger decreases, cravings disappear and there are no feelings of deprivation.
 Mood swings disappear.
 The desire to cheats evaporates knowing that there is dessert coming in the morning.
 Oh and did I mention the Night-Munchy-Monster just doesn’t exist?